blackberry/Ripple-UI/README.md

 ## Running Inside Other Web Browsers

-Ripple is (by-design) browser agnostic, and _should_ be able to run inside any web browser.
+is (by-design) browser agnostic, and is able to run inside any web browser (with disabled web security).

 If you want to run it inside other browsers, you will need to use the `pkg/hosted` target, paired with the CLI's `emulate` command.